meanmedianmoge/zoia_lib/README.md

 cuz I dont think we want to show .zips in the library, so when we build the library we should be converting the zips over

-Shit also.
 What is a library?
 Is it a single object in memory that contains all of the zoia objects from all the directories? again I think we should follow the leads empress has been giving. you have an individual patch 01_name_zoia.bin